Deep Residual Echo State Networks: exploring residual orthogonal connections in untrained Recurrent Neural Networks

 In this paper, we introduce Deep Residual Echo State Networks (DeepResESNs), a novel class of deep untrained RNNs that unify the hierarchical representation capabilities of DeepESNs with the enhanced temporal signal propagation of ResESNs, thereby providing a principled generalization of both architectures.
 The architecture is graphically highlighted in Fig.~\ref{fig:deepresesn_architecture}.
 Specifically, (i) we propose a deep RC model in which each untrained recurrent layer is augmented with a temporal residual connection, governed by configurable mappings such as random orthogonal, cyclic, or identity transformations; (ii) we explore the effect of each transformation on the network's dynamics, leveraging spectral frequency analysis tools; (iii) we provide a comprehensive mathematical analysis of DeepResESN dynamics, deriving necessary and sufficient conditions for stability and contractivity, and extending the Echo State Property (ESP) to the deep residual case; (iv) we evaluate DeepResESNs on time series tasks spanning memory, forecasting, and classification.
 The results demonstrate consistent improvements over both shallow and deep RC baselines, especially in settings requiring long-term temporal modeling.

 The remainder of this paper is organized as follows.
-Section II introduces background on RC.
-Section III presents the DeepResESN architecture and the spectral frequency analysis.
-Section IV presents our theoretical analysis.
-Section V details empirical evaluations, and Section VI concludes the paper.
+Section~\ref{sec:background} introduces background on RC.
+Section~\ref{sec:deepresesn} presents the DeepResESN architecture and the spectral frequency analysis.
+Section~\ref{sec:mathematics} presents our theoretical analysis.
+Section~\ref{sec:experiments} details empirical evaluations, and Section~\ref{sec:conclusions} concludes the paper.
 The paper also includes an Appendix~\ref{sec:proofs}, which is dedicated to mathematical proofs.